ACINQ/eclair/source/index.html.md

 ]
 ```

-Returns all non paid, non expired **BOLT11** invoices stored, the result can be filtered by dates and is outputted in descending
+Returns all non-paid, non-expired **BOLT11** invoices stored.
+The invoices can be filtered by date and are outputted in descending
 order.

 ### HTTP Request